chaldea-center/chaldea-docs/docs/summon.md

 - app bar button - clear result and reset
 - click arrows of summon result to show history rolls
 - some early summons don't have summon prob data, so cannot simulate

+## GSSR Expectation

+For guarantee summons(GSSR), you can get each expectation by setting each servant's **score**.
+By default, owned servant has score 1, and not-owned servant has score 5.
+The larger score is more acceptable.

+You can sort each GSSR choice by expectation, best prob, worst prob or custom.
+Let it give you reference about how to choose.